Questions About Voyageurs National Park

 But perhaps the name has another origin.
 E.L.
 Brown, an early taxidermist/natural historian, who kept a diary of his travels through northern Minnesota between 1889-1901, relates a story of meeting Chief Kabetaga.
 In the Ojibwe language, “Kabe” means all, or the whole as in Kabe-gijig or All Day and “Ogema” means chief.

 There are no roads to Kettle Falls.
 Visitors can get there by starting from Rainy, Kabetogama, Namakan, or Crane Lake.
-Visitors can get there by private boat, the Kabetogama Lake tour boat (the Otter), commercial water taxi, or floatplane.
+Visitors can get there by private boat, the park boat tours, commercial water taxi, or floatplane.

 The Hotel was probably built in stages from 1910 to 1915.